20 Best Virtual Team Building Games

 Heads Up is the ever-popular game developed by Ellen Degeneres’ team.
 It is so outrageously fun that it made celebrities like Kaley Cuoco and Usher lose their poise!
 To make things a bit easier, you can stick with the names of film, sports, or political icons.
 To make it a bit challenging, you can choose the most obscure action verbs.
 Imagine how funny things can get once they pick out the word ‘twerking!’

 You can either use the Heads Up app or simply write the words on Post-It notes.
 Stick the word on the guesser’s forehead while making sure that they can’t see it.
 They can act out the word or say phrases related to it.
-Aside from being one of the most fun team building games, Heads Up also makes your remote workers aware of categorizing or stereotyping others based on certain characteristics.
+Aside from being one of the most fun games for work, Heads Up also makes your remote workers aware of categorizing or stereotyping others based on certain characteristics.

 If you want to get your employees moving, you can outdoor team building activities like Electric Fence.
 In this game, you will create a hypothetical electric fence.
 The players must go over it without touching it, or else, they’ll ‘die’.
 You can create the fence by tying a rope to two chairs, elevating it to about waist-height.